Bitcoin slumps to $10,000, half its peak price, as regulatory fears grow

 "The volatility of bitcoin - and other crypto currencies - is an expected, and important, part of the journey to becoming a mature asset class.
 We expect the volatility to continue throughout 2018 but fundamentally believe that bitcoin is still in a bull market," said Christopher Keshian, co-founder of $APEX Token Fund.

-Bitcoin futures maturing on Wednesday on the Cboe Global Markets Inc's Cboe Futures Exchange were at $10,070, with 1,586 contracts traded, after having opened at $10,850.
+Bitcoin futures maturing on Wednesday on the CBOE Global Markets Inc's CBOE Futures Exchange were at $9,580, with 3,996 contracts traded, after having opened at $10,850.

 "The run-up in bitcoin created a mystique of one-way trading which is being shaken, but the pricing requires faith that there will always be demand," Englander wrote.